 The programs that the church offers to your family are to supplement what you and your spouse are doing at home.
 There is no mention of children’s church in the Bible.
 You are not going to find any mention of a youth group either.

-If the Youth Group does not have the Christian culture that you are looking for – they can go to another church.
-Our church youth group has several students from others churches, and they are welcomed along with the rest.
+If the Youth Group does not have the Christian culture that you are looking for – they can go to another church and still stay a member of your current church.
+Our church youth group has several students from other churches, and they are welcomed along with the rest.

 Ask yourself, if your child needs to go to the youth group?
 There are many different approaches to youth group; many are not good.